 Future goals of the Division are to build on these recent accomplishments and continue to work together to decipher underlying mechanisms of normal cellular function and behavior in developing and adult organisms and how these normal activities, when deranged, can lead to developmental disorders and cancer.

 The mission of the Division of Neuroscience and Neurodegenerative diseases of the University of Kansas is to establish an environment to investigate the mechanisms of neurodegeneration and its associated mitochondrial dysfunction, to promote the discovery of novel therapy for neurodegenerative diseases and to facilitate the translational research for these devastating disorders.
 Our division trains graduate students, post-doctoral and research scientists.

 Our vision is to improve therapy for neurodegenerative disorders by focusing on the underlying mechanisms of mitochondrial and synaptic dysfunction.
 We have an integrated research group with scientists from a variety of disciplines including neuroscientists, medicinal chemists, and clinical scientists and supporting staffs.
-Our division has created several unique transgenic mouse models targeting mitochondrial function and signal transduction.
-These models are excellent for studying cellular and molecular mechanisms of neurodegeneration.
-The division is engaged in the cutting edge cellular and molecular basic and translational researches in areas of neuroscience and mitochondrial medicine, especially in mitochondrial bioenergic metabolism, axonal mitochondrial transport, synaptic mitochondrial function and synaptic function related to the process of aging, Alzheimer's disease, Parkinson's disease, multiple sclerosis, diabetes, and other neurodegenerative diseases.
+The division is engaged in the cutting edge cellular and molecular basic and translational research in areas of neuroscience and mitochondrial medicine, especially in mitochondrial bioenergic metabolism, axonal mitochondrial transport, synaptic mitochondrial function and synaptic function related to the process of aging, Alzheimer's disease, Parkinson's disease, multiple sclerosis, diabetes, and other neurodegenerative diseases.